 Captain John Paty of the Hawaiian schooner Manokawai stopped at the atoll in May 1857 to determine its position and map the islands.
 In 1859, Captain NC Brooks sailed the Hawaiian bark Gambia there and on July 5 of that year took possession in the name of Hawaiʻi.

 When Westerners first arrived, the atoll abounded with birds.
-Presently, about 160,000 birds from 22 species are seen.
+Presently, thousands of birds from 22 species are seen.
 They include Black-footed albatrosses, Tristram’s storm petrels, and one of two recorded Hawaiian nest sites of Little terns.

 Since 1891, the North Pacific Phosphate and Fertilizer Company was harvesting guano from Laysan.
 On February 15, 1894, the agreement was expanded to cover other nearby islands and atolls, including Holoikauaua.
 The 25-year lease, at $1 per year, also royalties of 50 cents for each ton taken.